kontent-ai/integration-bynder/README.md

   <a href="#additional-resources">Resources</a>
 </p>

-This [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) extension for [Kentico Kontent](https://kontent.ai) allows users to link selected assets from their [bynder](https://www.bynder.com/en/) asset library into their structured content.
+This [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) extension for [Kontent by Kentico](https://kontent.ai) allows users to link selected assets from their [bynder](https://www.bynder.com/en/) asset library into their structured content.

 ## Features